gowrath/getnews/README.md

-# getnews
+# transcriber
- get the latest federal news
+ Scrapes news with Gemini with a chat interface afterware